 Students pursuing the BFA in Studio Arts must choose from three distinct concentrations:

-Each major has a series of required courses and a selection of electives to choose from, offering a broad range of approaches to the discipline.
-The variety of course offerings within each discipline is designed to provide both breadth and depth for each student to investigate their unique approach to being a visual artist.
-The one major distinctly different is General Fine Arts (GFA).
-Students in this major will focus on two areas of study to be chosen from Digital Media, Interdisciplinary Sculpture, Graphic Design, and Painting/Drawing, as well as Illustration and Pre-Art Therapy.
-This major further enhances the potential for cross-disciplinary exploration.
+Each concentration has a series of required courses and a selection of electives to choose offering a broad range of approaches to the discipline.
+The variety of course offerings within each discipline provides both the breadth and depth for each student to investigate a distinctive approach to visual art and design.

 Additional Program Requirements

-All BFA students will be required to take additional required courses at the Junior and Senior level to solidify and deepen their personal focus while gaining independence.
-These courses are Internship, Professional Seminar, Junior Focus, Senior Thesis I and II.
-The one major that will deviate from this is Graphic Design.
+All BFA students will be required to take additional required courses at the Junior and Senior level in order to solidify and deepen their personal focus while establishing creative independence.
+These courses are Professional identity & Internship, Junior Capstone and Senior Capstone.

-Bachelor of Fine Arts in Studio Art: Interdisciplinary
+Bachelor of Fine Arts in Studio Art: Innovation Track

-Bachelor of Fine Arts in Studio Art: Painting/Drawing: Pre-Art Therapy Track
+Bachelor of Fine Arts in Studio Art: Pre-Art Therapy Track